dhis2/dhis2-docs/src/user/data-visualizer.md

 #### Select periods

-When selecting a Period you have to option to choose between fixed periods and relative periods.
+When selecting a Period you have the option to choose between fixed periods and relative periods.
 These can also be combined.
 Overlapping periods are filtered so that they only appear once.
 For relative periods the names are relative to the current date, e.g. if the current month is March and **Last month** is selected, the month of February is shown in the visualization.

 ![](resources/images/data-visualizer/data-visualizer-period-dimension-modal.png)